piyp791/Udacity-SDCNDP-Lane-Finding/preject_writeup.md

 Drawing lines from the detected edges is one of the most important aspects for this project.
 For two single lines to be drawn over the edges, one for each line of the lane (left and right), the draw_line() is function is modified in the following way:

-  5. a.
+  DRAW-LINE ALGORITHM

+  a.
+To extrapolate the lines returned from the hough lines and create two single lines, two endpoints (x_min, y_min, x_max. y_max) for the two lane lines and their corresponding  slope values (positive_slope, negative_slope) and intercepts (positive_intercept, negative_intercept) are needed.
+This forms the problem statement for the algorithm.

+  b.
 The array of lines returned from the hough_lines() function is iterated upon and for each line, the slope is calculated and stored in spearate arrays for positive and negative slopes.

-  5. b.
-Whether the slope is positive or negative, it can be inferred if the line belongs to the left line of the lane or the right line.
+  c.
+From whether the slope is positive or negative, it can be inferred if the line belongs to the left line of the lane or the right line.

-  5. c.
-To remove noisy lines pertaining to edges (and thus lines) not belonging to any lane, but still within the lane area, a threshold is defined for the value of te slope acceptable for the algorithm.
+  d.
+To remove noisy lines pertaining to edges not belonging to any lane, but still within the lane area, a threshold is defined for the value of the slope acceptable for the algorithm.

-  5. d.
+  e.
 For each line, the intercept is also calculated and stored.

-  5. e.
-To extrapolate the lines returned from the hough lines, we need the two endpoints for the two lane lines and their corresponding  slope values.

-  5. f.
+  f.
 The y_max for both lane lines is the point at the bottom of the image, from where the lines start.

-  5. g.
-The slope for both lines can be calculated by taking the average of all the positive and negative slope values.
+  g.
+The slope values for both lines can be calculated by taking the averages of the corresponding positive and negative slope values.
 This also helps in removing some noise pertaining to the slope values.

-  5. h.
+  h.
 Similarly, the intercept for both lane lines can be calculated by taking the mean of the stored intercepts.

-  5. i.
+  i.
 The y_min can be found out by taking the comparing all the y values in all the lines and taking the minimum value.

-  5. j.
+  j.
 Now x_min and x_max can be found out by just fitting all the peviously found parameters in an equation of the line.

-  5. k.
-The line can now be drawn over the lane lines.
+  k.
+The lines can now be drawn over the lane lines.

 6. This image is now combined with the original image and the returned image would be the original one, with the algorithm generated lane lines drawn over it.

 [image6]: ./screenshots/result.png "Final image with the generated lane lines"
-![alt text][image7]
+![alt text][image6]

 ### 2. Identify potential shortcomings with your current pipeline